Skip to content

 Like most stones, the charoite’s meaning varies depending on a person’s belief system.

 For some, the charoite meaning focuses on specific chakras.
-It is most strongly associated with the crown chakra due to its colouring.
-However, some see a relationship with it to the heart or third eye chakra.
+Due to its colouring, it is most strongly associated with the crown chakra.
+However, some see a relationship between it to the heart or third eye chakra.

 Regarding the metaphysical properties of charoite, some believe it serves as a stone of transformation and spiritual growth.
 It is said to help one access their inner wisdom, deep insight and intuition and connect with higher consciousness states.
 Charoite is also believed to allow one to develop psychic abilities and spiritual gifts.